 - minced jalapeño peppers

-- In a large skillet over medium heat, brown and crumble ground beef along with onions and garlic.
+- In a large skillet over medium heat, brown and crumble 2 pounds ground beef along with 3 cloves small garlic, minced and 1 small onion, diced.
 Drain excess grease.
+Place back into skillet.

 - Turn heat down to medium-low and allow mixture to simmer for at least 20 minutes.

-- Put a handful of Frito chips on a plate or in a bowl.
+- Put 9.25 ounce bag Fritos corn chips on a large plate or in a large bowl.
 Top with chili mixture.
+Or do this as individual servings.

 - This is a basic, thick chili recipe.
-If you like chili with beans, add in a can of drained and rinsed kidney beans.
+If you like chili with beans, add in a can of drained and rinsed kidney beans or a can of chili beans.

 - Also, if you have it on hand, try beef broth instead of water to give this chili and even "beefier" flavor.